SteveBarnett/Remixing/_thinking/gates-fields-paths.md

 wip: true
 ---

-TODO: overlaps, boundaries, flywheel
+- TODO: overlaps, boundaries, flywheel, piggyblocking, habits.
+- TODO: what feelings, state(s), do these bring about?

+There a couple of different ways of looking at it.
+The boundaries can be a bit blurry, and overlap.
+There's distinction, but not division, between the categories.

+## Spectrums

+- For fun (self-fulfilling) / For an outcome
+- On my own / with others
+- For myself / for others
+- Do already / don't do already
+- Easy / Difficult
+- Regular / irregular
+- Calming / invigorating
+- Physical / mental
+- Home / Out
+- Focused / Diffuse
+- In the spotlight / In the background

+## Slices

+- Body, Mind, Spirit
+- Personal, Professional, Practice
+- Inner/Outer and Individual/Collective

+## Body

+- Health
+    - Walking
+    - Stretches
+    - Exercising
+    - Rucking
+    - Running
+    - Martial arts
-- Health.
+    - Dancing
-    - Walking.
+    - Eating
-    - Exercising.
+    - Drinking
-    - Running.
+- Cooking
-    - Eating.
+- Plants
-    - Drinking.
+    - Houseplant tending
-- Meditation.
-Zazen.
-Shikantaza, just sitting.
-    - Daily sits.
+    - Repotting
-    - Retreats.
+    - Gardening

-- Mindfulness.
-The sacredness of ordinary, everyday, acts.
-- Direct experiences of capital-R Reality.
+## Mind

 - Reading
     - fiction
     - nonfiction
+- Music
-    - Dharma
+    - Listening
-- Writing, studying
+    - Making playlists
-    - Work
+    - Making tracks
-    - Dharma
+    - Learning piano
 - Art.
 Creative flow states.
-    - sketching
+    - Urban sketching
+    - Sketching critters
+    - Sketchnoting
+    - Painting
-    - painting
+- Socialising
-- Music
+- Work
-    - Listening
+    - Writing
-    - Making
+    - Facilitating, presenting
-- Cooking
+    - Support
-- Gardening
+    - Training

+## Spirit

 - Staying on the Path
-    - Ongoing researching and remixing.
+    - Reading
+    - Studying, writing
     - Precepts.
 Living a moral, ethical, life.
 Refraining from unskilful activities.
+- Mindfulness.
+    - The sacredness of ordinary, everyday, acts.
     - Bodhisattva.
 Acting to free all beings.
-- Rituals. – Bowing, engaging and unifying body and mind
-- Relationships – Opening the Heart and Exploring Non-Separation
-- Right Work.
-Service, support, training.
+- Meditation.
+Zazen.
+Shikantaza, just sitting.
-- Facilitating, presenting.
+    - Daily sits
-    - Work
+    - Retreats
+- Direct experiences of capital-R Reality.
 - OMB
+    - Janitor
+    - Facilitating

 ## [MCSWARM from Theme](/themes/2024/#mcswarm)